ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

          if newnode is not None:
 ```

+Since mypyc injects runtime type checks, simplifying `Optional[Text]` to `Text` reduces
+function call overhead. `value` only needs to pass (in equivalent C code)
-This also has the neat side-effect of allowing me to remove some asserts.
+`isinstance(value, str)`.
+This also has the neat side-effect of allowing me to remove some
+asserts.

 Tightening up type annotations involving [`typing.Any`][typing-any] can be particularly
-worthwhile as `Any` forces mypyc to fallback to generic C code that can handle any kind of
+worthwhile as it forces the use of generic C code that can handle any kind of object.
+I
-object.
-I was only able to find one spot I could make this change, but it's better than
+could only make this change once, but it's better than nothing.
-nothing!

 ```diff
 @@ -54,14 +56,14 @@ class Driver(object):